What Is Cocaine? Identification, Street Names, & Addictive Qualities

 Cocaine addiction is physical and psychological.
 Withdrawal symptoms can be profoundly debilitating and often include intense cravings, insomnia, anxiety, irritability, depression or dysphoria and hypersensitivity.
 Some individuals who suffer from cocaine use disorder may forego food, water and safe shelter to get more cocaine.
 Once addiction takes hold, many people find quitting to be extremely difficult and require reliable medical and social support to stay sober.
 There are many quality sources of help and support for people who suffer from cocaine use disorder, and recovery is well within the realm of possibility for all users.

-If you struggle with cocaine addiction, contact The Recovery Village Palm Beach to speak with a representative about how addiction treatment can help you.
-By using a personalized treatment plan, The Recovery Village Palm Beach works with you to determine which treatment is most beneficial to you.
+If you struggle with cocaine addiction, contact The Recovery Village Palm Beach at Baptist Health to speak with a representative about how addiction treatment can help you.
+By using a personalized treatment plan, The Recovery Village Palm Beach at Baptist Health works with you to determine which treatment is most beneficial to you.
 Take the first step toward a healthier future by calling today.

 Drug Enforcement Administration.
 “Cannabis, Coca, & Poppy: Nature’s Addictive Plants”.
 Accessed July 10, 2019.